LTeinturier/weather_app/README.md

 # Weather Prediction Project

-This project fetches weather data from the OpenWeatherMap API and performs time-series prediction using a linear regression model.
+This project fetches weather data from the OpenWeatherMap API and performs time-series prediction using a LSTM model.

 ## Setup